jonjongames1997/DisablePistolWhipRPH/README.md

 - Disable light/heavy/alternate melee controls when a pistol is equipped
 - Toggle at runtime via a console command or configurable keyboard key
 - Simple INI-based configuration created automatically on first run
-- No hard dependency on `System.Windows.Forms` â€” key handling validated at runtime when available
+- No hard dependency on `System.Windows.Forms` — key handling validated at runtime when available

 Requirements
 - RagePluginHook

 Installation

-Drag and Drop "plugins" folder into main gta directory
+1. Build the project or download the compiled DLL.
+2. Place the DLL into your scripts/mods folder used by your Rage scripting loader.
+3. Launch the game; the plugin will create `DisablePistolWhip.ini` next to the DLL on first run.

 Usage
 - By default the plugin is enabled.
 When a pistol is equipped the plugin disables melee attack controls so the player cannot pistol-whip while holding a pistol.
 - Console commands (type in the in-game console):
-  - `dpw` â€” Toggle the plugin on or off (state is persisted to `DisablePistolWhip.ini`).
+  - `dpw` — Toggle the plugin on or off (state is persisted to `DisablePistolWhip.ini`).
-  - `dpw_setkey <KeyName>` â€” Change the keyboard toggle key (e.g. `dpw_setkey F8`).
+  - `dpw_setkey <KeyName>` — Change the keyboard toggle key (e.g. `dpw_setkey F8`).
 The key is stored as a string and validated at runtime if possible.
-  - `dpw_notify <true|false>` â€” Enable or disable in-game notifications.
+  - `dpw_notify <true|false>` — Enable or disable in-game notifications.

 Configuration
 - The plugin stores settings in `DisablePistolWhip.ini` next to the plugin DLL.
 Example contents: